Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/33-Views.md

 ![Quick fix dialog](images/ui_views_problems_quickfix_dialog.png "Quick fix dialog")

 After you selected a proposed fix and clicked on the *Finish* button, the corresponding action will be performed on the model and validation will be executed again.
-Afterwards the changes should be reflected in the diagram and the problem should be gone.
+Afterwards the changes should be reflected in the editor and the problem should be gone.

 ## Help view